joestringer/RouteFlow/nox/doc/manual/source/using.rst

     nox_core -i ptcp:2525 switch packetdump

-Most of the available components in NOX depend on other components (these dependencies are shown in the component's meta.xml file).
-NOX will automatically load all dependencies.
+Most of the available components in NOX depend on other components.
+For example SEPl (the NOX security policy language) relies on authenticator and routing among others.
+NOX will automatically load all dependent components automatically.